Research

 A Compositional Semantics for Explicit Naming

-Accepted to TYPES 2025: extended abstract
+Accepted to TYPES 2025: extended abstract, slides, video

 New Foundations is consistent